chirag6451/react_hooks/README.md

 - **Auto-detection**: Automatically finds all React apps in your repository
 - **Smart Building**: Runs the appropriate build command for each app (`build:dev` or `build`)
 - **Security**: Checks and updates `.gitignore` to include sensitive files and directories
-- **Lowercase Enforcement**: Ensures all file names and import statements use lowercase
+- **Lowercase Suggestions**: Provides friendly warnings for non-lowercase file names and import statements
-- **Prevention**: Blocks commits/pushes if any build fails or if lowercase naming conventions are not followed
+- **Prevention**: Blocks commits/pushes if any build fails
 - **Easy Distribution**: Simple to install and share with your team
 - **Cross-Platform**: Works on macOS, Linux, and Windows